abeboparebop/normalize-python/README.md

 ```/path/to/the/next/folder```.

-This is done via the function norm_path, which takes a string and returns the
+This is done via the function norm_path, which takes a string as input  and returns the
 normalized string.